Improving the compression performance of MozJPEG

 Description

 The objective of the thesis is to implement and evaluate potential performance improvements to the MozJPEG library.
-It consists of four major steps: (1) understand JPEG compression, MozJPEG, and in particular trellis optimization; (2) build a benchmarking setup to test MozJPEG compression times on a variety of images, parameters, and platforms; (3) collect and analyze a broad set of images to better understand the necessary search space for trellis optimization; (4) propose and test modifications of MozJPEG that may improve compression performance.
+It consists of four major steps: (1) understand JPEG compression, MozJPEG, and in particular trellis optimization; (2) build a benchmarking setup to test MozJPEG compression times on a variety of images, parameters, and platforms; (3) collect and analyze a broad set of images to better understand the necessary search space for trellis optimization; (4) propose and test modifications of MozJPEG that could improve compression performance.

 References